krasiDev97/FASTQ2VCF_PIPELINE/README.md

 # FASTQ2VCF_PIPELINE
 Pipeline for .FASTQ files after sequencing.

+The pipeline.sh program does everything automated from step 1 to step 7, without the trimming and annotating, so if you are not sure about those steps to make them individually and with finer tunning.

 1.Doing a qulity check with FastQC.

-1.5 If after the quality check some adapters ruins on overrepresented sequences are vissible, you can use the trimming_command.sh
+1.5 If after the quality check some adapters are seen or overrepresented sequences are vissible, you can use the trimming_command.sh

 2.Making a general report on if multiple .FASTQ files went under quality control.